From School to Home: How to Promote Generalization of Executive Functioning Skills

 When we work on generalization, we also want to expose our learner to enough practice opportunities that the skill is more likely to happen in the future.
 This includes practicing the situations that you or the learner identify as the most difficult.

-Since you can’t predict how your student or child will be asked to use executive functioning skills down the road, programming for generalization by teaching different scenarios, in different conditions, or with distractions–allows your learner to make mistakes, receive feedback, and try again in a safe environment.
+Since you can’t predict how your learner—whether they’re a student, teen, or adult—will be asked to use executive functioning skills down the road, programming for generalization by teaching different scenarios, in different conditions, or with distractions allows them to make mistakes, receive feedback, and try again in a safe environment.

-To promote generalization in our visual timer example, perhaps you contrive opportunities to practice different types of homework, practice using the timer when friends or family members create distractions, practice what to do when there are interruptions or when the timer malfunctions.
+To promote generalization in our visual timer example, perhaps you contrive opportunities to practice different types of homework or work tasks, practice using the timer when friends, family members, or coworkers create distractions, and practice what to do when there are interruptions or when the timer malfunctions.
 By contriving different scenarios, including those most likely to cause your learner difficulty down the road, you’re increasing the probability they’ll be more successful in the future.

 Set Goals that Include Generalization

-One additional way to support and plan for generalization is to embed it into the mastery criteria for coaching and IEP goals.
-If generalization is included in the way a goal is written, it’s not considered mastered until the executive functioning skill is shown across different settings, with different instructors, or with different materials.
+One additional way to support and plan for generalization is to embed it into the mastery criteria for coaching goals, workplace objectives, or IEP goals.
+If generalization is included in the way a goal is written, it’s not considered complete until the executive functioning skill is shown across different settings, with different instructors or colleagues, or with different materials.

 Consider writing goals with criteria like: